tune up and rosin your bow!

 While playing my cello for dogs, I have seen feral dogs‘ behavioral changes.
 One slowly revealed himself for the first time, coming out of his hiding place, and another allowed a caregiver to stroke the length of his body for the first time.

-My name is Cheryl Wallace, and I have played my cello at animal shelters and in private homes in Iowa, Nebraska, Minnesota, Missouri, Arkansas, Mississippi, Tennessee, Kentucky, Illinois, Kansas, Oklahoma, South Dakota, Michigan, Indiana, Ohio, Pennsylvania, New York, Connecticut, West Virginia, North Carolina, South Carolina, Georgia and Alabama.
+My name is Cheryl Wallace, and I have played my cello at animal shelters and in private homes in Iowa, Nebraska, Minnesota, Missouri, Arkansas, Mississippi, Tennessee, Kentucky, Illinois, Kansas, Oklahoma, South Dakota, Michigan, Indiana, Ohio, Pennsylvania, New York, Connecticut, West Virginia, North Carolina, South Carolina, Georgia, Alabama, Louisiana, Texas and Florida.
 Although I cannot hear myself play over the barking at first, it ceases after a while, and the dogs return to a calmer state even when visitors or caregivers enter.

 A study conducted by the Scottish SPCA at the University of Glasgow showed that dogs showed less stress when listening to certain types of music.
 Methods used were heart monitors and testing cortisol levels in saliva.
 Also, barking and lying down behaviors were observed.